Macschrauber/Macschrauber-s-Rom-Dump/ESP_tools.md

 <br>

 **Preboot fixer and renamer:**
-- Not exactly a ESP tool, this let you rename the Boot Picker entry for the OS.
+- Not exactly an ESP tool, this let you rename the Boot Picker entry for the OS.
 If your entries suddenly change to xyz - data you suffered from High Sierra overwriting Preboot volumes of newer OS.
 In OpenCore you will see a mismatched High Sierra *icon.
 This is due overwritten SystemVersion.plist.
 Also invalid board ID / the forbidden sign can happen.

 This tool also repairs these issues.